What is it?

 Is eating marijuana more dangerous than smoking marijuana?

-- The amount of THC, the active ingredient in marijuana, is very difficult to measure and is often unknown in these food products.
+- It is very difficult to measure dosage units in marijuana edibles.
+The amount of THC, the active ingredient in marijuana, is often unknown in these food products.

-- If the user has other medications in his or her system, their body may metabolize different amounts of THC, causing THC levels in the bloodstream to dangerously increase five-fold.
+- If the user has other medications in their system, the amount of THC that is metabolized by their body can be altered, and levels of THC in the bloodstream can increase five-fold.

-- Overdose symptoms from eating marijuana are often more severe than symptoms of an overdose from smoking marijuana.
+- Symptoms of an overdose from eating marijuana are often more severe than symptoms of an overdose from smoking marijuana.

 What are the negative effects of marijuana edibles?